-- Avoiding alcohol and recreational drugs
+Avoiding alcohol and recreational drugs

+>

-As a center for treating co-occurring disorders, we have the resources to help patients with both anxiety and addiction.
+> As a center for treating dual diagnosis disorders, we have the resources to help patients with both anxiety and addiction.
 If someone you know needs help for these afflictions, contact us today.

+>

-We never make assumptions about a person’s life or experiences and pride ourselves on being providers of outstanding mental health care that is both effective and long-lasting.
+> We never make assumptions about a person’s life or experiences.
+We pride ourselves on being providers of outstanding mental health care and anxiety disorder treatment that is both effective and long-lasting.